sva-dsi/2016-fall-course/syllabus.md

 ####PRACTICE
 In prep for our study of maps and extra-journalism interactive platforms, evaluate the utility and validity of [Pattrn's projects](http://pattrn.co/), including [The Gaza Platform](https://gazaplatform.amnesty.org/), a partnership with Amnesty Intl.

+For coding practice, take a look at the [Completed](https://github.com/auremoser/web-html/tree/master/practice/completed) vs [Practice](https://github.com/auremoser/web-html/tree/master/practice/practice) files in this week's slides, and try to identify some differences that contribute to how different the visualizations look.
+Hint: look at the "stylesheets" or CSS files to see how they are different.

 ####ASSIGNMENT
 Do some research, find a few stories that inspire you, or [some that don't](http://www.theguardian.com/news/datablog/gallery/2013/aug/01/16-useless-infographics?CMP=twt_gu).
 Think about what data they use to prove their assertions, or what datasets might help to bolster their arguments.